I'm Black So You Don't Have to Be

 Books

-Colin Grant is the author of five highly praised books: Negro with a Hat: The Rise and Fall of Marcus Garvey (2008), I and I: The Natural Mystics Marley, Tosh and Wailer (2011), Bageye at the Wheel (2012), A Smell of Burning (2016), and Homecoming (2019).
-He is an Associate Fellow in the Centre for Caribbean Studies, and teaches creative non-fiction writing, most recently for Arvon and Sierra Nevada College.
+Colin Grant is the author of six highly praised books: Negro with a Hat: The Rise and Fall of Marcus Garvey (2008), I and I: The Natural Mystics Marley, Tosh and Wailer (2011), Bageye at the Wheel (2012), A Smell of Burning (2016), and Homecoming (2019).
+He is a Fellow of the Royal Society of Literature and Director of WritersMosaic, a division of the Royal Literary Fund.
+He teaches creative non-fiction writing at Arvon and Oxford University.

 What Readers Are Saying